FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 - ``AllowFirelySpecialScopes``: true / false - Allow app to request scopes for Firely Server specific operations.
 Currently just 'http://server.fire.ly/auth/scope/erase-operation'
 - ``RequireClientSecret``: true / false - A :term:`public client` cannot hold a secret, and then this can be set to ``false``.
 Then the ``ClientSecrets`` section is ignored.
 See also the note below.
 - ``RefreshTokenLifetime``: If the client is allowed to use a :term:`refresh token`, how long should it be valid?
 The value is in days.
 You can also use HH:mm:ss for lower values.
-- ``RequireMfa``: true / false, default is false.
-A user granting access to this client has to enable and use Multi Factor Authentication.
-See :ref:`firely_auth_mfa`
 - ``AccessTokenType``: ``Jwt`` or ``Reference``. ``Jwt`` means that this client will get self-contained Json Web Tokens. ``Reference`` means that this client will get reference tokens, that refer to the actual token kept in memory by Firely Auth.
 For more background see :term:`reference token`.
 - ``ClientClaims``: Enable a client to add static custom claims in the client credential flow.